 They were a small crew—four in total—but the van felt filled to the brim with potential disaster.
 Wylie was in the back with his boyfriend, Beck, while the other two guys sat up front.
 Wylie was hunched on top of the wheel well, which gave him a clear view of the windshield and the gate blocking their way.
 His head brushed the roof and his back was cold against the wall, but he refused to move unless absolutely necessary.
 Every scrape of his sneakers on the grit covered metal floor made his teeth buzz and body tense.

 What the fuck was taking so long?
 He wanted out of this damn tin can.
-Hell, he just wanted out: out of this night, out of this initiation.
+Hell, he just wanted out: out of this night, out of this initiation, out of this stupid ass plan.
 The only thing keeping him from snapping was the cloak of darkness in the back.
 It was easier to keep it together when no one could see how close he was to losing his shit.

 “Damn it.
 No,” Adam hissed from the passenger-side seat in front of Wylie.
-The teen clattered away on his mini keyboard and glared at the small, burning screen in front of him.
+The teen clattered away on his mini keyboard while glaring at the small, burning screen in front of him.
 The self-proclaimed hacker was so short his head barely cleared the back of the seat, and the caustic, nervous tune he was humming did nothing to disguise his growing panic.